paybyphone/phpipam_cookbook/doc/overview.md

 ## About Releases

-Since this cookbook has not been released on Supermarket, you may need to take extra steps to include it in your Chef server or other cookbooks with Berkshelf.
+This cookbook has not been released on Supermarket.
+This may change in the future, but until then, you need to take extra steps to include it in your Chef server or other cookbooks with Berkshelf.

 ### Including in Berkshelf